What is SoulStream’s understanding of spiritual direction?

 Is there financial support available?

-Options for fitting this into your life financially can be discussed with the SoulStream Administrator, including payment schedules to fit your budget.
+Options for fitting this into your life financially can be discussed with the SoulStream Administrator, including payment schedules through automatic deposit which will fit your budget.
 We do not want finances to be the deciding factor in your application.
 Previous applicants have approached their church or religious community for financial assistance.